microchip-pic-avr-examples/pic16f18076-intro-to-sleep-mplab-mcc/README.md

 ![ADCC Threshold Current](images/ADCT_PowerMeasurementConversionAverage.png)
 ![ADCC Threshold Active](images/ADCT_ActivePower_ConversionPower.png)

-The ADCC example differes from previous examples as there's are three effective "states" for the demo: when the board is active, when the board is asleep and waiting for TMR2, and when the board is asleep and the ADCC peripheral is running a conversion.
-The averages are shown with the described setting from earlier, however adjusting the duration between conversions will effect overall power usage for this demo.
-Shown above, the IoC example uses an average of 8.71uA while asleep counting conversions, but an average of only 804nA in between each conversion.
+The ADCC example differs from previous examples as there are three effective "states" for the demo: when the board is active, when the board is asleep and waiting for TMR2, and when the board is asleep and the ADCC peripheral is running a conversion.
+The averages are shown with the described setting from earlier, however adjusting the duration between conversions will affect overall power usage for this demo.
+Shown above, the IOC example uses an average of 8.71uA while asleep counting conversions, but an average of only 804nA in between each conversion.
 The power consumption during an ADCC conversion jumped to roughly 82.4uA (however this value does vary), and while active this example runs approximately 1.78mA.

 ## Summary

-These examples demonstrates how to set up and use the PIC16F18076 sleep mode along with methods of waking the device after using MPLAB Melody.
+These examples demonstrates how to set up and use the PIC16F18076 sleep mode along with methods of waking the device after using MCC.